joekrinke15/blog/_posts/2020-09-01-EulerProject.md

 def label_creation(prob_dict):
     return np.array(list(prob_dict.keys())), np.array(list(prob_dict.values()))

+Create a matrix of the product of the probabilities of seperate dice rolls.
+This will compute the probability of all combinations of their sums. def create_matrix(prob1, prob2):
+"""
-#Create a matrix of the product of the probabilities of seperate dice rolls.
+Create a matrix of the product of the probabilities of seperate dice rolls.
 This will compute the probability of all combinations of their sums.
-def create_matrix(prob1, prob2):
+"""
     prob_matrix = np.outer(prob1, prob2)
     return(prob_matrix)
 ```